 Ideally, the preferred alternative could be constructed as one complete project, however this would involve the greatest effort as well as a need to secure all funding at the onset of the project.
-As such, work has been divided to stages for the preferred alternative.
+As such, work has been divided into stages for the preferred alternative.
 This way, work can be completed in components over longer periods of time as funding allows.
 The implementation plan and components are discussed in greater detail in the subsequent section.

-Prior to implementation during or before the engineering and design phase, VHB recommends the Town complete a demonstration project to monitor the impact of the proposed design on truck movements, deliveries, overall circulation, and parking.
+Prior to implementation, it is recommended that the Town engage in two demonstration projects.
+As detailed in the Preferred Alternative Conceptual Plan section, the first demonstration would be a pilot project to evaluate the one-way operation on Pomfret Road between Stage Road and Library Street northbound and Library Street southbound.
+In addition, during or before the engineering and design phase it is recommended the Town complete a demonstration project to monitor the impact of the proposed design on truck movements, deliveries, overall circulation, and parking.
 VHB recommends that the designer coordinate with the Town snow maintenance crews to discuss how these modifications will impact plowing and snow removal.

-The total project cost was estimated at approximately \$1,131,344.
-This estimate is comparable to the estimates presented for the alternatives as the preferred alternative incorporates components of these alternatives.
-Additionally, striping and strategic sliver widening to extend the shoulder delineation along Pomfret Road from the intersection with Stage Road to the elementary school were added to the project based on feedback at the alternatives presentation meeting and following.
+The total project cost was estimated at approximately \$1,340,000.
+This estimate incorporates the elements represented in estimates presented for the alternatives, as the preferred alternative incorporates components of the alternatives, as well as some additional considerations.
+Striping and strategic widening to extend the shoulder delineation along Stage Road from Saskadena Six to Pomfret Road and Pomfret Road from the intersection with Stage Road to the elementary school were added to the project based on feedback at the alternatives presentation meeting and following.
+Conceptual cost estimates for installation of drainage systems in areas that would be curbed in the preferred alternative were also added.
+Although preliminary estimates indicate the increase in impervious area is below the 0.50 acres threshold, as the design progresses, this will continue to be reevaluated for operational stormwater permits.

-Table 5: Preferred Implementation Plan
+Table 5: Implementation Plan

-Location and Description of Improvements Estimated Cost Staged Implementation 1 Library Street Improvements including sidewalks, parking area, intersection with Stage Road, and intersection with Pomfret Road \$365,000 2 Widening and Striping Stage Road - Pomfret Road from Saskadena Six to Elementary School \$715,000 3 Pomfret Road Improvements from Stage Road Intersection north \$120,000
+Location and Description of Improvements Estimated Cost Demonstrat tion Projects A Pilot project to evaluate one-way operation with northbound only on Pomfret Road between Stage Road and Library Street and southbound only on Library Street Depends on scope and materials selected В Pilot project to demonstrate new alignments and curblines with focus on accommodating larger vehicles and maintenance equipment Staged Im l taged Implementation 1 Library Street Improvements including sidewalks, drainage, parking area, intersection with Stage Road, and intersection with Pomfret Road \$443,000 2 Pomfret Road Improvements from Stage Road Intersection north \$185,000 3 Widening and Striping Stage Road and Pomfret Road from Saskadena Six to 1806 Pomfret Road \$261,000 4 Widening and Striping Pomfret Road from 1806 Pomfret Road to Elementary School \$451,000

 ^{}Costs include construction, contingency, engineering and design, traffic control and mobilization/demobilization.
-Does not include Right-of-Way or property acquisition costs
+Does not include Right-of-Way or property acquisition costs.